turbot/steampipe-plugin-docker/docs/tables/docker_dockerfile_instruction.md

-# Table: dockerfile_cmd
+# Table: docker_dockerfile_instruction

-List and query commands from Dockerfile's.
+List and query instructions from Dockerfile's.

 ## Examples

-### List commands in a specific Dockerfile
+### List instructions in a specific Dockerfile

 Set the `path` column to query a specific Dockerfile.
 A full path must be provided.